 Although the underage drinking statute is fairly straight-forward, you should not automatically assume that there are no defenses to underage drinking and that you are going to lose your driver's license.

-- First, there are often pre-trial diversionary programs available to minors who are charged with this summary offense.
-Depending on the case, our criminal lawyers may be able to negotiate with the prosecution a client to be admitted into a pre-trial diversionary program and avoid a conviction or driver's license suspension.
+First, there are often pre-trial diversionary programs available to minors who are charged with this summary offense.
+Depending on the case, our criminal lawyers may be able to negotiate with the prosecution a client to be admitted into a pre-trial diversionary program and avoid a conviction.